ArashPartow/exprtk/readme.txt

  (01) ExprTk uses a rudimentary imperative programming model with
       syntax based on languages such as Pascal and C.

- (02) Supported types are float, double and long double.
+ (02) Supported types are float, double, long double and MPFR/GMP.

  (03) Standard mathematical operator precedence is applied (BEDMAS).